 Britain in Color

 Overall, Britain in Color is an engrossing and informative documentary series that uses color film footage to bring the past to life in a way that is both visually stunning and educational.
 Stephen Mangan's engaging presence as host adds an element of entertainment to the show, making it a pleasure to watch from start to finish.
 Highly recommended for anyone looking to learn more about Britain's rich history.

-Britain in Color is a series that is currently running and has 1 seasons (3 episodes).
-The series first aired on November 17, 2019.
+Britain in Color is a series that ran for 1 seasons (3 episodes) between November 17, 2019 and on Smithsonian Channel

+Britain in Color